 Aloe Vera has been used, externally, to treat various skin conditions such as cuts, burns and eczema.
 It is alleged that sap from Aloe Vera eases pain and reduces inflammation.
-It has antiseptic and antibiotic properties which make it highly valuable in treating cuts and abrasions.
-It has been commonly used to treat first- and second-degree burns (including sunburns), the irritation from poison oak, poison ivy and poison sumac, infections, and eczema.
+It has antiseptic and antibiotic properties that make it highly valuable in treating cuts and abrasions.
+It has been commonly used to treat first- and second-degree burns (including sunburns), the irritation from poison oak, poison ivy and poison sumac, infections and eczema.

 How to use: Aloe is a popular base for many cosmetics.
 It is a soothing emollient for the skin that works wonders for complexion care and helps to prevent scarring.
-Aloe Vera gel can be applied directly to your skin to address immediate skincare needs, such as sunburn minor cuts, and skin irritation.
+Aloe Vera gel can be applied directly to your skin to address immediate skincare needs, such as sunburn minor cuts and skin irritation.
 It’s an excellent moisturizer for your face and hands and can provide a protective antibacterial barrier for minor wounds

-Use directly on the skin or add to other products, such as coconut oil, other carrier oils, and essentials oils.
+Use directly on the skin or add to other products, such as coconut oil, other carrier oils and essentials oils.

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
-Please consult your health care provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
-Individual results may vary
+Please consult your healthcare provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
+Individual results may vary.